vega/vega-lite/site/usage/applications.md

 * [Tooltips for Vega and Vega-Lite](https://github.com/vega/vega-lite-tooltip)
 * [vega-element](https://www.webcomponents.org/element/PolymerVis/vega-element) is a Polymer web component to embed Vega or Vega-Lite visualization using custom HTML tags.
 * [marked-vega](https://www.webcomponents.org/element/PolymerVis/marked-vega) is a Polymer web component to parse image/code markdowns into Vega and Vega-Lite charts.
+* [gulp-marked-vega](https://github.com/e2fyi/gulp-marked-vega) is a gulp plugin (comes with a cli tool also) to replace [marked-vega](https://www.webcomponents.org/element/PolymerVis/marked-vega) markdown syntax with base64 embedded image tags, so that any standard markdown parser can render the Vega and Vega-Lite charts without modifying their render rules.